forcedotcom/java-sdk/connector/doc/native-api.md

 The BulkConnection class enables you to execute Bulk API requests.
 The Bulk API is RESTful, and is optimized for asynchronously loading or deleting large sets of data.

 [Read more about the Bulk API](http://www.salesforce.com/us/developer/docs/api_asynch/)

+<a name="setAPIversion"> </a>
+## Setting an API Version

+Each version of the Database.com Java SDK is automatically linked with an API version.
+For example, version 22.0.0 of the SDK uses API version 22.0.
+For JPA functionality, the major version of the SDK must always match the API version.

+However, for certain advanced use cases, you may wish to issue native API calls to a different version of the API.
+You can override the default API version of the SDK for a given named connection by specifying a fully qualified API endpoint and using it with a native API connection class.

+For example, if you want to use API version 19.0 with version 22.0.0 of the SDK, use the following connection URL with a native API connection class.

+    force://login.salesforce.com/services/Soap/u/19.0;user=user@salesforcedoc.org;password=samplePassword

+For more information about connection endpoints, see [Authentication Properties](jpa-config-persistence#authProps).

 ## API Queries